 Robin Van Persie suffers bizarre hip injury against QPR

-Manchester United boss Sir Alex Ferguson hopes that Robin van Persie will be fit to face Real Madrid after the striker suffered a bizarre hip injury in the 2-0 victory over QPR.
+Manchester United boss Sir Alex Ferguson hopes that Robin van Persie will be fit to face Real Madrid after the striker suffered a bizarre hip injury in the

 Van Persie fell down a camera bunker as he helped set up Rafael's opener, before being replaced after 40 minutes.